Tirzah Goldenberg

 Having ambled down the alleyways, or closes, in due time.

 Tirzah Goldenberg is the author of Aleph and Like an Olive, both published by Verge Books.
-New poems will be appearing in from a Compos’t and Luigi Ten Co.
+New poems appear in from a Compos’t and Luigi Ten Co.
 She lives by the Salish Sea with her husband and their cherished cat.
+Tirzah was rhizomed to Etcetera by Cass Eddington.

 Next